Anisotropic Thermal Transport in Superconductors with Coexisting Spin Density Waves: Model and Formalism

-To begin studying thermal transport in a system with coexisting SDW and SC orders, the Hamiltonian is modelled at the mean-field level.
-The order parameters were found self-consistently by a method outlined in a previous work\cite{senchoudhury} and superconductivity was assumed to arise out of the SDW ordering ($T_N > T_c$).
+These order parameters were found self-consistently by a method outlined in Appendix ~\ref{sec:OPselfConsistency} and superconductivity was assumed to arise out of the SDW ordering ($T_N > T_c$), consistent with phase diagrams for iron-based\cite{wang}$^,$\cite{chu} and cuprate\cite{haug} superconductors.
+The results of these self-consistency calculations for the order parameters can be seen in FIG. ~\ref{fig:deltaM}.
 Here a collinear sinusoidal SDW system was considered with a spatial magnetization of $\mathbf{m}(\vr) = 2M \hat{z} \cos{\vQ\cdot\vr}$.
 SDW ordering couples electron states of parallel spins whose momenta differ by the nesting vector $\vQ$.
 For the SC order, only singlet electron pairing is considered and $\Delta_\vk = \Delta \mathcal{Y}_\vk$, where $\mathcal{Y}_{\vk}$ is a basis function compatible with the square symmetry inherent to the lattice.
-The basis functions considered were: $d_{x^2-y^2}$ ($\mathcal{Y}_\vk = \cos k_x - \cos k_y$) and $d_{xy}$ ($\mathcal{Y}_\vk = \sin k_x \sin k_y$) and qualitative illustrations of these SC gap structures can be seen in FIG. ~\ref{fig:SC_symm} on the two metallic FSs.
+The basis functions considered were: $d_{x^2-y^2}$ ($\mathcal{Y}_\vk \propto \cos k_x - \cos k_y$) and $d_{xy}$ ($\mathcal{Y}_\vk \propto \sin k_x \sin k_y$) and qualitative illustrations of these SC gap structures can be seen in FIG. ~\ref{fig:SC_symm} on the two normal state FSs.

 The mean-field Hamiltonian for $T < T_c$ and $\Delta \neq 0$ can be written in matrix form in the Nambu basis as:

 the spin-dependent Hamiltonian matrix in the regions of the RBZ where the FS reconstructs due to SDW ordering (see gray shaded regions in FIG. ~\ref{fig:SDW_nesting}) can be written as: